AmishaP-03/TicTacToe/README.md

 1. Dual player game
 2. Edit/save players' names
 3. Display game logs
-4. At the end of each game: a) Display the winner's name or state if the game is a draw, b) Provide an option to restart the game and c) Game board should be reset upon each restart
+4. At the end of each game: a) Display the winner's name or state if the game ended in a draw, b) Provide an option to restart the game and c) Reset the game board upon each restart

 New game:
 ![image](https://github.com/AmishaP-03/TicTacToe/assets/154746893/50ca410a-fed9-4a3d-ae59-8bf4af4c9e3b)